 The operation is performed under a general anaesthetic and usually takes about 30 minutes (less than an hour for a repair to both sides).

-Your surgeon will make a small cut on or near your umbilicus (belly button) so they can insert an instrument in your abdominal cavity to inflate it with gas (carbon dioxide).
+Your surgeon will make a small cut on or near your belly button so they can insert an instrument in your abdominal cavity to inflate it with gas (carbon dioxide).
 They will make two small cuts on your abdomen so they can insert tubes (ports) into your abdomen.
 Your surgeon will insert surgical instruments through the ports along with a telescope so they can see inside your abdomen and perform the operation.

 Your surgeon will return the part of your abdomen that is causing the hernia, and insert a synthetic mesh to cover the weak spot.